top of page

 • 3 min read

-“Being confident of this, that He who began a good work in you will carry it on to completion until the day of Christ Jesus. - Philippians 1:6
+“Being confident of this, that He who began a good work in you will carry it on to completion until the day of Christ Jesus.” — Philippians 1:6

-Last night, very late, I finally hit publish.
+Late last night, I finally hit publish.

 While the look of the site may have changed, the heart behind it hasn’t.

-But this new version of the site also marks the beginning of something more.
+This new version of the site also marks the beginning of something more.

 This is exactly how God works with us.

-Slowly, patiently, He shapes what once felt scattered into something meaningful.
+Slowly and patiently, He shapes what once felt scattered into something meaningful.

 Not overnight.